Determining Tax Filing Status

 Head of Household Status

-The head of household filing status often causes confusion among single taxpayers who sometimes file returns erroneously claiming that status.
+The head of household filing status often confuses single taxpayers who sometimes file returns erroneously claiming that status.
 To qualify for head of household status, you typically must be unmarried by the end of the tax year and have a qualifying child.
 You are not entitled to file as head of household if you qualify as a widow or widower with a dependent child.
 You must also have paid more than half of the cost of keeping up a home and had the qualifying person living in the home for more than half of the year.

 A qualifying person is usually a child but can also be one of your parents.
 However, other family members who are dependents may qualify.